Spooky UK Halloween Events – 2019 edition

 The London Bridge Experience and Tombs claims to be the UK’s scariest all year round attraction.
 Inside you take a journey around the dark streets of London exploring the secrets and smells that lie beneath the world’s most famous and haunted bridge.
 Beyond the bridge you visit the Tombs where humans and animatronics will help you laugh, scream and cry as you come face to face with dark characters from London’s past.
 If you are visiting with little ones (or are a bit of a scaredy cat yourself) you can ask for a Guardian Angel tour to avoid the scariest encounters.

 If you think the Halloween events UK season just gets longer and longer you may be right.
 The London Dungeon, ‘the home of Halloween’ marks it with a whole month of putrid goings on.
 While the Dungeon is scary all year round, the scares are ramped up for Halloween month with 19 live shows, twenty actors and two rides.
 You can check the countdown clock to the big night on their website which lists the days minutes and seconds to spookageddon.
 Early bird tickets are available for some nights at £15.
 The events do sell out so get your ticket quick.
 Under 16’s must be accompanied.
 Scottish families might prefer The Edinburgh Dungeon.
 It’s not more comfortable but perhaps a little more convenient.

 23 A Spooky Twilight at The Tower

 24 Scale the Dome

-If you’re in London and like being out in the dark then you could go looking for ghosts up over London.
+If you’re in London and like being out in the dark then you could go looking for ghosts up high.
 Down at the Greenwich Peninsular you won’t need a broomstick to fly over the Thames; you can take a twilight cable car on the Emirates Airline Cable Car.
 While you’re there visit the 02 Arena and you can climb up and scale the dome, climbing over the roof on a special walkway.
 Book onto a sunset or twilight tour with a few ghoulish sweets in your pocket for that special Halloween feeling.

 City tours and fun days